ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 On the other hand, if I am assigned to an IN shift on a given night, I am not responsible for patrolling any part of the building and will only be contacted to respond to an incident if all the people with ON shifts that night are busy dealing with incidents.

 The number of people scheduled for ON and IN shifts each night varies with the size of the particular building.
 Larger buildings have three ON duties and three IN duties per night with smaller ones having fewer of each type of shift.

 Furthermore the particular number of the ON shift makes a difference.
 For example, in my building the shifts are designated ON 1, ON 2, and ON 3 and are responsible for patrolling, among other areas, the lobby, the basement, and the courtyard, respectively.
 It is apparent that during the winter, it is much more preferable for RAs to patrol indoors than outdoors.

 <a name="curr"></a>

 # The Current System

 These ON and IN shifts are not randomly assigned.
-Every three to four weeks, RAs fill out preferences for the coming weeks about which days they would prefer to have an ON shift, which days they would prefer to have an IN shift, which days they cannot have any shift (perhaps because they have other plans that night), and which days they are ambivalent about getting assigned a shift.
+Every three to four weeks, RAs fill out preferences for the coming weeks about which days they would prefer to have an ON shift, which days they would prefer to have an IN shift, which days they cannot have any shift (perhaps because they have other plans that night), and which days they are indifferent about getting assigned a shift.

 <figure>
 <center>